Burundi: 2006 to 2018

 On 17 April 2008, the FLN bombarded Bujumbura.
 The Burundian army fought back and the FLN suffered heavy losses.
 A new ceasefire was signed on 26 May 2008.
 In August 2008, President Nkurunziza met with the FLN leader Agathon Rwasa, with the mediation of Charles Nqakula, South Africa's Minister for Safety and Security.
 This was the first direct meeting since June 2007.
 Both agreed to meet twice a week to establish a commission to resolve any disputes that might arise during the peace negotiations.

 The UN has attempted to evaluate the impact of its peace-building initiatives.
 In the early 2010s, the UN peacekeeping mission in Burundi sought to assess the success of its Disarmament, Demobilization and Reintegration program by counting the number of arms that had been collected, given the prevalence of arms in the country.
-However, these evaluations failed to include date from local populations, which are significant in impact evaluations of peacebuilding initiatives.
+However, these evaluations failed to include data from local populations, which are significant in impact evaluations of peacebuilding initiatives.

 As of 2012, Burundi was participating in African Union peacekeeping missions, including the mission to Somalia against Al-Shabaab militants.
 In 2014, the Truth and Reconciliation Commission was established, initially for four years and then extended for another four in 2018.